 Seriously, try them, you’ll be amazed – and it’s only a few dollars for one set so what have you got to lose?

 You’ll hear a new tone from your guitar, you’ll hear dynamics that will please the ear and you won’t have to keep changing strings because they’ve gone dull too quickly or break on you.

-And they feel just right – bends are smooth and consistent, the string is smooth under your fingers.
+And they feel just right – bends are smooth and consistent, and the string is smooth under your fingers.

 Go for it – you don’t know what you’re missing!